tomjoht/tomjoht.github.io/_posts/2016/5/2016-05-05-visualcommunication_noun_project.md

 keywords:
 type: visualcommunication
 category: visual-communication
-summary: "I recently gave a lightning talk at a Write the Docs meetup in downtown San Francisco.
+description: "I recently gave a lightning talk at a Write the Docs meetup in downtown San Francisco.
 My talk was titled <i>Creating professional graphics in the easiest, simplest way possible.</i> This post contains the slides, recordings, and other notes."
 ---

 ## Lightning talk